mmenestret/jdegoes.github.io/_posts/2014-07-01-rise-of-nosql.md

 ---
 layout:       post
-title:        "The Rise of NoSQL - Or Why Oracle Should be Shitting Its Pants Right Now"
+title:        "The Rise and Possible Downfall of NoSQL"
-description:  "NoSQL is probably here to stay thanks to its profound effects on developer productivity."
+description:  "NoSQL is exploding in popularity, with serious ramifications for the entire database industry."
 category:     articles
 tags:         [nosql, mongodb, oracle, json]
 ---